Close

 Mahalakshmi Temple

-Mahalaxmi Temple is one of the most famous temples of Mumbai situated on Bhulabhai Desai Road in Mahalaxmi area.
-It is dedicated to Mahalakshmi the central deity of Devi Mahatmyam.
-The temple was built in 1831 by Dhakji Dadaji, a Hindu merchant.
-The Mahalaxmi temple contains images of the Tridevi goddesses Mahakali, Mahalakshmi, and Mahasaraswati.
-All three images are adorned with nose rings, gold bangles and pearl necklaces.
-The image of Mahalakshmi is in the center shown holding lotus flowers in tandem.
-The compound of this temple contains several stalls that sell flower garlands and other paraphernalia used by devotees for worship and as offering.
+The Mahalaxmi Temple houses the images of the Tridevi goddesses—Mahakali, Mahalakshmi, and Mahasaraswati.
+All three idols are adorned with nose rings, gold bangles, and pearl necklaces.
+The idol of Mahalakshmi is placed at the center and is depicted holding lotus flowers in her hands.
+The temple परिसर also has several stalls selling flower garlands and other items used by devotees for worship and offerings.

 Photo Gallery